its-dammar/initial-project-in-php/Documentation/Introduction-to-php.md

+Backend Web Development (Server side | Business Logic) Programming Languages: PHP, Python, Ruby, Java, and Node.js etc.

+It is the process of creating and maintaining the server-side logic of a web application/software system.
+Handels tasks such as data storage, retrival, and processing and communicate with cliend side application.
+The backend code interact with databases, APIs, and other externa; services.

+Backend Developers are responsible for optimizing the performance and scablebility of the server-side code.
+Implementation of APIs.

 PHP: Hypertext Preprocessor
 Introduction:
 PHP is a popular server-side scripting language used for web development.
 It is embedded within HTML code and executed on the server, generating dynamic web pages.
 Here are some key features of PHP:

-1. Easy to learn: PHP has a simple and intuitive syntax, making it accessible to beginners.
+1. **Easy to learn:** PHP has a simple and intuitive syntax, making it accessible to beginners.

-2. Platform independence: PHP runs on various operating systems, including Windows, macOS, and Linux.
+2. **Platform independence:** PHP runs on various operating systems, including Windows, macOS, and Linux.

-3. Extensive library support: PHP has a vast collection of built-in functions and libraries, allowing developers to accomplish complex tasks with ease.
+3. **Extensive library support:** PHP has a vast collection of built-in functions and libraries, allowing developers to accomplish complex tasks with ease.

-4. Database integration: PHP seamlessly integrates with popular databases like MySQL, PostgreSQL, and Oracle, enabling efficient data management.
+4. **Database integration:** PHP seamlessly integrates with popular databases like MySQL, PostgreSQL, and Oracle, enabling efficient data management.

-5. Scalability: PHP can handle high traffic websites and scale well with the growth of your application.
+5. **Scalability**: PHP can handle high traffic websites and scale well with the growth of your application.

-6. Frameworks and CMS: PHP has a rich ecosystem of frameworks (e.g., Laravel, Symfony) and content management systems (e.g., WordPress, Drupal) that simplify web development.
+6. **Frameworks and CMS:** PHP has a rich ecosystem of frameworks (e.g., Laravel, Symfony) and content management systems (e.g., WordPress, Drupal, joomula) that simplify web development.

-To get started with PHP, you need a web server with PHP support (e.g., Apache, Nginx) and a PHP interpreter installed.
-You can embed PHP code within HTML using the `<?php` and `?>` tags.
+To get started with PHP,
+You need a web server with PHP support (e.g., Apache, Nginx) and a PHP interpreter installed.
+You can embed PHP code within HTML using the

+syntax:

+`<?php`
+// code
+ `?>`

 Example:
 <?php
     // PHP code goes here
     echo "Hello, World!";
 ?>

+variable:
+<?php
+$x= 30;
+$y= 30;
+$z= $x + $y;

+echo $z;

+ ?>

+Requirements:
+- Server (local server: localhost)
+  - Wampp server ( Windows)
+    - MYSQL : is a database management system
+    - Apache : Local server
+    - MariyaDB: database

+  - XAMPP server (Windows, Mac, Linux)
+  - Lamp (Mac, Linux)
+  - Mamp (Linux)

 _________________________________________________________________________________